energy-and-sustainable-building-design

 • Individual Project

 Teaching is in the form of lectures from teaching staff, and guest lectures, complemented by informal seminars, workshops, site visits and group work.
 You will also undertake self-directed study.
 Teaching material is available on the web-based virtual learning environment (VLE) before timetabled events take place.
-Some material such as lectures is also recorded as videos, which are made available on the VLE.
+Some material, such as lectures, are also recorded as videos, and made available on the VLE.

 Learning is supported by formative (not part of final assessment) work.
 Most modules have three (summative) assessment components for the module mark.
 This will be some combination of coursework, online tests and formal written exams.
 Some modules just have coursework.